coldflame2/RoutinePlus_Turbo/Extra/notes.md

 Building GUI app using PyQt6 bindings and the architecture is MVC.
+It's called Routine Plus turbo.
+It shows a table, where each row represents a task with start, end, duration, name, and reminder value.
+The first cell of first row represents midnight and "from" or "end" cell of the last row represents end of the day (again midnight).

 I have TableView class (QTableView) for view and TableModel(QAbstractItemModel) for model.
-Also AppData for SQLite3 database.
+Also, AppData for SQLite3 database.

+My question is,

 This is the structure of the app explain in the order of execution.